igumnoff/igumnoff.github.io/about.md

 ### Jetico, Finland.
 September 2020 — till now.
 Senior Rust developer.

-Development of an AI Server that analyzes the contents of documents: Actix-web, Hagging Face Candle.
+Development of an AI Server that analyzes the contents of documents: Axum, Hagging Face Candle.

 Developed document search/indexer engine using Rust, Actix, Tokio, SeaORM and SQLite.